llarsen71/PyPE/doc/index.rst

 are included, and some additional features that are not part of LPEG are added.
 For example, support for debugging a grammar is built into PyPE.

+PyPE also includes a :class:`Tokenizer` class that is used to create a tokenizing parser, where each token is defined using a PyPE pattern.
+The :class:`Template` engine class is also included with PyPE.
+A template engine is code that processes a template document with embedded scripting (in this case python scripting) and produces a document with dynmamic content from the embedded scripting logic.

 The PyPE repository can be found at: https://bitbucket.org/llarsen/pype/

 ====================